JolyLei/hello-world/README.md

 # hello-world
-this is my first repositofy
+this is my first repository

 Hi humans!